-Youth Adventure Project - Helping Young People Overcome Challenges and Flourish amongst the 10% most deprived in England.
+Youth Adventure Project - Helping Young People Overcome Challenges and Flourish

+Growing up in Bermondsey and Rotherhithe can be tough, with many families experiencing financial hardship and other pressures.
+The 2015 Index for Multiple Deprivation for England identified some neighbourhoods close to Bede as being amongst the 10% most deprived in England.
 Public Health England's March 2016 report on Child Health in Southwark notes that child poverty in the borough is worse than the England average, with over 27% of children aged under 16 living in poverty.
 The figure is higher for the parliamentary constituency of Bermondsey and Old Southwark, within which Bede is located.
-The Campaign to End Child Poverty's 2018 report identifies that, after housing costs are taken into account, over 38% of children under 16 in our parliamentary constituency are living in poverty.
+The Campaign to End Child Poverty's May 2019 report identifies that, after housing costs are taken into account, over 44% of children under 16 in our parliamentary constituency are living in poverty.
 Gang culture on the housing estates is strong, access to drugs is easy, and the chances of getting into trouble with the authorities are very high.
 Bede has been working with the London Mayor's Social Kitchen to address "Holiday Hunger" when young people who rely on free school meals are often at risk of not eating well enough during the school holidays.
-A recent survey (October 2017) of 45 regular youth club members identified 78% as coming from homes relying on social security benefits, and 31% as having had recourse to Food Banks.
+A survey (October 2017) of 45 regular youth club members identified 78% as coming from homes relying on social security benefits, and 31% as having had recourse to Food Banks.
 Half were known to social services, and 42% had been excluded from school at some time in the last 5 years.
 32% had been in some form of trouble with police.
 For many young people their horizons are limited to what they experience on their estates and in their homes.
 Low incomes or seemingly uninterested parents (who are often struggling with their own personal problems) can make growing up, and making wise choices in life, extremely difficult.